-- Subject teachers are responsible for planning lessons that are accessible to and differentiated/adapted for every student according to their individual SEND need. - Teaching Assistants work with teaching staff to adapt the curriculum for specific students to ensure curriculum accessibility.
-In some curriculum areas students are grouped according to ability, for example, in English and Maths lessons, students with similar levels or reading ages are taught together, to ensure the lesson is pitched at a level that they can access. - Students with a physical disability are able to use the lifts in school to move around the building and where appropriate other adaptations such as: wheel chair access and specially adapted toilet facilities.
-The building is also risked assessed by our Site Team Manager annually.
-We also carry out a risk assessment for any children with a short-term disability e.g. broken foot.
+- Subject teachers are responsible for planning lessons that are accessible to and differentiated for every student according to their individual SEND need. - Teaching Assistants work with teaching staff to adapt the curriculum for specific students to ensure curriculum accessibility.
+In some curriculum areas students are grouped according to ability, for example, in English and Maths

-- Where appropriate, time out passes, exam access arrangements, specific seating plans, personalised strategies and coloured overlays are available to support students. - Student timetables can be adapted to allow for extra Literacy/numeracy work if needed over a fixed period time. - Using the one page profile, we like to work alongside students to capture their strengths, their needs and what is important to them.
+- lessons, students with similar levels or reading ages are taught together, to ensure the lesson is pitched at a level that they can access. - Students with a physical disability that affects mobility are able to use the lifts in school to move around the building.
+Where appropriate other adaptations such as: wheelchair access and specially adapted toilet facilities are available.
+The building is risked assessed by our Site Team Manager annually.
+Risk assessments for any children with a short-term disability are implemented according to need e.g. broken foot. - Where appropriate, time out passes, exam access arrangements, specific seating plans, personalised strategies and coloured overlays are available to support students. - Student timetables can be adapted to allow for extra Literacy/numeracy work if needed over a fixed period time. - Using the One Page profile, we like to work alongside students to capture their strengths, their needs and what is important to them.
 This is shared with all staff so that they are aware of students' needs. - Our school's Accessibility Plan and SEND Policy are also available on our website. - 10.
 What expertise and training do staff have in order to support children and young people with SEND needs?

 Teaching Assistants work as part of a team with the SENCO and teachers to support students' individual needs and helping with inclusion of students with SEND within the class.
 The SENCO has completed the NASENCO qualification.
-Those in a Trainee SENCO role will be completing the NANSENCO qualification .
-This will transition to the new National Professional Qualification (NPQ) currently due to begin in Autumn 2024.
+Those in any future SENCO / Trainee SENCO role will be completing the Leadership- level National Professional Qualification in SEND, NPQ level, qualification (as of Autumn 2024).